It is obvious that the game is naturally over in RPGs when the party is defeated in battle and the story wouldn't go as planned.

 Rating Games in High School Dx D. The game ends when the king is defeated, similar to chess.
-Granted Rias wants in the action instead of being the Mission Control, however she's always called out on it by other people.
+Granted, Rias wants in on the action instead of being the Mission Control; however, she's always called out on it by other people.

 Alien mercenaries in The Fifth Element will not fight without their leader.
 This makes the best tactic when they take hostages and demand to negotiate identifying the leader and blowing his head off.